But with culture changing so rapidly these days, it can feel like we’re caught in a whirlwind, spinning out of control.

 “We shape culture,” states CultureFeed, the Foundation’s new website, “and culture shapes us.”

-Readers of The Hedgehog Review will recognize this credo as a variation on Hedgehog’s tagline.
-But while CultureFeed’s premises may be familiar, the site has a goal, tone and audience entirely its own.
+Readers of The Hedgehog Review will recognize this phrase as one of the journal’s signature concerns.
+But while CultureFeed’s premises may be similar, the site has a goal, tone and audience entirely its own.

 For now, CultureFeed is focused on K – 12 schooling, reaching out to educators and education leaders about the need to help mold the private and public character of our young.
 Featuring essays by pioneers like Eva Moskowitz and international analysts like Andreas Schleicher, CultureFeed seeks to reorient a necessary debate about academic achievement into a broader and more powerful discussion of character and achievement as private and public goods.
 CultureFeed strives to inspire educators to develop a better future for students both as individuals and as citizens of a democratic society.